IaM-ShubhamNegi/Minitube/README.md

 to run this in localHost
 1.download the files
-2.in command terminal type: run npm install --legacy-peers-deps 3.in command terminal type: npm start
+2.in command terminal type: run npm install --legacy-peer-deps 3.in command terminal type: npm start